 Bezel Set Sapphire Rings

-The unusual bezel shape is very appealing for those with discerning tastes.
-The edges of a bezel set stone slope down into a metal collar, resulting in a smooth and distinguished look.
+The alluring bezel setting is not only visually appealing but also ideal for those with active lifestyles.
+The edges of a bezel set stone slope down into a metal collar, resulting in a smooth and cohesive look.
 Traditionally, gems in wedding bands and engagement rings have prong settings.
 So, bezel settings are not the first choice for those searching for a piece of tradition.

 However, the two are similar in some ways.
 Both bezel and prong settings hold stones in place, and each of these settings is used to bring fantastic ring designs to life.